 Grants of up to $25,000 to New York nonprofit organizations, archives, historical societies, libraries, and IHEs for the documentation of historical and cultural resources related to traditionally underrepresented groups.
 Nonprofit applicants must prequalify in the online grants system in advance of the deadline.
 Applicants of certain project types are required to contact program staff prior to applying.

-This program is intended to develop a comprehensive and equitable documentation of the state’s history and culture through projects that identify, survey, collect, arrange, describe, and make available records that relate to groups and topics traditionally underrepresented in the State’s historical record.
+Documentary Heritage Program (DHP) grants are designed to build a more comprehensive and equitable documentation of New York State’s history and culture by supporting projects that identify, survey, collect, arrange, describe, and make available records that relate to groups and topics traditionally under-represented in the State’s historical record.

 Grant Project Types:

 Community by community, topic by topic, DHP Documentation projects build a comprehensive record that more fully and fairly represents all New Yorkers and their history.
 These projects identify and collect unique, original source materials about the people, groups, events, and/or on the political, economic, and social conditions in New York, to pave the way toward making these materials accessible to all.
 Historically, most source materials have been paper-based.
 Today, born-digital records are quickly becoming the norm.
 Applications relating to identifying and collecting historically valuable born- digital materials as well as paper-based materials are encouraged.